lmigueldf/doc/guide/game-walkthrough.md

 as the play button.
 This button will detect an input event, then signal to the main application that the user is ready to start the game.
-Since this is such a small class, we'll look at the file in its entirety here, then break down it's component
+Since this is such a small class, we'll look at the file in its entirety here, then break down its component
 pieces:

 ~~~